shekark642/P3-Prophets/README.md

 # Card game
-Repository for trimester 2 P4Birds.
-Members are Shekar, Ryan, Irfan, and Max Casino Themed Website with Card Games like War and Blackjack with Animations and Probability of Winning Displayed
+Shekar, Ryan, Max, and Irfan
+Casino Themed Website with Card Games like War and Blackjack with Animations and Probability of Winning Displayed

 ## War